How to Conduct Customer Experience Analytics [+ Best Tools]

 You should check out this tool if you need only a solution for collecting user feedback.

-Mixpanel helps SaaS companies analyze each step of the customer journey in nitty-gritty details.
+Mixpanel is a customer experience analytics solution that helps SaaS companies analyze each step of the customer journey in nitty-gritty details.
 It tracks user interactions with web and mobile applications and maps out the user journey steps.

 You will see if customers complete milestones and at what stages they churn or stall.
 This tool is amazing to observe how customers progress through their journey at signups and what blockers they encounter.